ENCCS/sycl-workshop/content/what-is-sycl.rst

 We have handled memory migration using ``std::memcpy``, which is part of the `C++ standard <https://en.cppreference.com/w/cpp/string/byte/memcpy>`_.

-.. challenge:: AXPY with SYCL
+.. exercise:: AXPY with SYCL

    We will now write an AXPY implementation in SYCL_.
 This will be a generic
    implementation: it will work with any arithmetic type, thanks to C++